avalon60/ctk_theme_builder/docs/UserGuide-2.3.md

 When working your themes, you work / see, one appearance mode of a theme, at any given time, but can switch back and forth between the two whenever you wish.

 ### Concurrency
-You can only run once instance of CTk Theme Builder at a time.
-This is because the *Control Panel* communicates via a fixed socket address (port 5051).
-If you attempt to run two instances of CTk Theme Builder on the same computer, you will see a timeout message:
+CTk Theme Builder's control panel, communicates with the preview panel, via sockets.
+By default the listener port used by the preview panel, is 5051.
+You can only run one instance of CTk Theme Builder at a time using a given socket.
+If you attempt to run two instances of CTk Theme Builder on the same computer, with the same socket, you will see a timeout message similar to the one seen here:

+TODO: Update image below

 ![timeout](https://github.com/avalon60/ctk_theme_builder/assets/89534395/9d12b650-8b17-4fe8-b9f0-97bd9d363e5f)

+You can however change the *Listener Port* in the *Preferences* dialogue.
+This will then allow you to run another instance of CTk Theme Builder, from a different install location, if required.
+It also offers you some latitude, in the event that the default port is in use, by another program.

 # Menus
 As you have possibly noticed, when you launch CTk Theme Builder, the control panel has a menu toolbar.
 This includes a *File* menu as well as a *Tools* menu, as we see here: